Providence Place offers affordable, accessible housing in Grand Haven

 GRAND HAVEN, MICH. - There is a severe shortage of affordable housing in Ottawa County, according to the United Way.
 And the vast majority of those units aren't handicap accessible, leaving those with disabilities very few options.

-That's why the ribbon cutting for Providence Place in Grand Haven Tuesday night is such a celebration.
+That's why the ribbon cutting for Providence Place in Grand Haven Tuesday, Aug.
+15, is such a celebration.
 Four of the eight units will be handicap accessible and all will be affordable.

 The finishing touches are nearly complete at Providence Place in Grand Haven, a project members of HOME Ministries and Love In Action have been working on together for months.